I recently had the honor of being able to travel throughout Germany for a week exploring the Christmas Markets in five cities.

 In the Christmas store, I was especially critical of what I found compared to walking through Germany’s authentic Christmas markets.
 I am impressed with Disney’s choices, though.

 There aren’t any Mickey wooden nutcrackers being sold throughout Germany, let’s just get that straight.
 And glass blown ornaments, as popular as they are, don’t come in Dopey and Minnie Mouse shapes in Germany.

 However, the wooden toys and wooden nutcrackers were authentic, with labels that I found shopping in Germany’s Christmas markets.

-In fact, I bought a German snowman ornament (shown below) at Kate Wohlfahrt, a well known Christmas shop and museum in Rothenburg, Germany.
+In fact, I bought a German snowman ornament (shown below) at the Kathe Wohlfahrt store, a well known Christmas shop and museum in Rothenburg, Germany.
 The store is known for selling authentic German Christmas ornaments and gifts.
 I was extremely surprised to find the exact same ornament for sale in Disney’s Germany Christmas shop!